 in Maine!
 First, you will need to acquire a Maine Producer License to sell insurance.
 If you are ready for the exam now you can schedule to take the State of Maine Producer exam with Pearson Vue (www.pearsonvue.com).

 If you want to reinforce your studies with a classroom overview of the

 If you register for the class through the links below you will be mailed the correct books.
-If you call and sign up for the class, but already have books, please be sure to check with Shannon that you are studying the correct book that will be used in class.

 Registration for the Pre-Licensing Classes includes the textbooks.
 See the Education calendar to register or click on the dates below.